ShreyasKashyap357/Python-Full-Stack-PEP/Assignment 1 (2025-06-17) - Personal Dashboard/README (Assignment 1 - 2025-06-17).md

 Assignment 1 (2025-06-17) - Personal Dashboard/
 ├── dashboard.py       # Main Python script with the personal dashboard program ├── 2025-06-17 Assignment - Personal Dashboard.pdf #Assignment document
-├── README.md         # This file, describing the project and usage
+├── README(Assignment 1 - 2025-06-17).md         # This file, describing the project and usage
 ```

 ## How to Run